-What is the best temperature to keep Bearded Dragons?
+3. What is the best temperature for Bearded Dragons?

-- At the warmer end of the enclosure you should aim for a hot spot of around 37°C (100°F).
+At the warmer end of the vivarium you should aim for a hot spot of around 37°C (100°F).
 The cooler end of the vivarium should be around 26°C (80°F).
 The best night time temperature for your Bearded Dragon’s vivarium is 21°C (70°F).

 Although reptiles are described as cold-blooded and are therefore dependent on the warmth of their surroundings in order to be active, their metabolism is such that they should not be kept at a constant temperature.